chisui/dakka/thesis/main.md

 The data type has to also have `Show`, `Eq` and `Binary` instances.
 `Show` and `Eq` instances can be derived.
 Deriving `Binary` is not directly possible.
-To optain a `Binary` instance without implementing it manually you have to derive `Generic` and than create an empty `Binary` implementation.
+To obtain a `Binary` instance without implementing it manually you have to derive `Generic` and than create an empty `Binary` implementation.
 To be able to derive `Generic` instance though you have to enable the `DeriveGeneric` language extension.
 With the `DeriveAnyClass` language extension you can remove the empty `Binary` implementation with an entry in the `deriving` clause of the data type.
 `DerivingAnyClass` can not always determine what derving strategy should be used for a specific class or the user does not want to use a certain deriving strategy.